Skip to main content

 Example #2 Split number at decimal

-This section discusses few methods to split a number into integer and decimal portions in Excel.
+This section discusses a few methods to split a number into integer and decimal portions in Excel.

 Split number at decimal with formulas